ErasedSin/Profile/README.md

 # Call of Duty-Themed GitHub Profile
 -
-Welcome to my GitHub profile!
-This profile features a Call of Duty-inspired design, highlighting key aspects of my work and skills.
+Welcome to my GitHub profile! highlighting key aspects of my work and skills.

 ## Features